Nutrition

 How Nutrition Supports Vascular Health

-Healthy fats like those found in olive oil, avocados, nuts, and salmon help reduce LDL cholesterol and inflammation.
+• Healthy fats like those in olive oil, avocados, nuts, and salmon can help lower LDL (“bad”) cholesterol and lower inflammation.

-Omega-3 fatty acids help regulate heartbeat, lower triglycerides, and prevent clot formation.
+• Omega-3 fatty acids support a steady heartbeat, lower triglycerides, and reduce the chance of clot formation.

-By contrast, diets high in saturated and trans fats, refined sugar, and sodium promote inflammation, stiffen arteries, and increase the risk of heart attack and stroke.
+But certain foods can make it harder for your heart and blood vessels to stay healthy.
+Diets high in saturated and trans fats, added sugar, and sodium can raise inflammation, stiffen arteries, and increase the risk of heart attack and stroke.

 Building a Heart-Healthy Plate

-Try using the “Half, Quarter, Quarter” method as a visual guide for each meal:
+Use the “Half, Quarter, Quarter” method as a visual guide for meals:

-Cook more at home: Control ingredients and portion sizes.
+• Cook more at home.
+You’ll have more control over salt, sugar, and portion sizes.

-Season smartly: Herbs, citrus, and spices enhance flavor without salt.
+• Season smartly.
+Herbs, citrus, and spices add flavor without extra salt.

 Diet Patterns That Protect the Heart